GroundBuilder/to-be-ahead/README.md

 - Used paper and pencil to draw the big layout of the homepage
 - Used paper and pencil to find out where to put Heading and site navigation.

+## Technologies
+- HTML
+    - The structure of the Website was developed using HTML as the main language.
+- CSS
+    - The Website was styled using custom CSS in an external file.
+- GitHub
+    - Source code is hosted on GitHub and delpoyed using Git Pages.
+- Git
+    - Used to commit and push code during the development opf the Website
+- Font Awesome
+    - Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
+- Tinyjpg
+    - https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
+- Favicon.io
+    - favicon files were created at https://favicon.io/favicon-converter/

 ## Testing

 ### Resonsiveness